-Aged 68, is the Group General Manager of Asia Standard Hotel.
+Aged 69, is the Group General Manager of Asia Standard Hotel.
 Mr. Ng is also a director of a subsidiary of Asia Standard Hotel.
-Mr. Ng is responsible for the development and management of the hotel group's hospitality operations.
+Mr. Ng is responsible for the development and management of the Asia Standard Hotel group's hospitality operations.
 With over 4 decades' extensive experience in hotel and travel industry for both local and overseas markets, Mr. Ng has held senior marketing and operational positions in a number of major international chain hotels and travel agents in Hong Kong and Macau.
-He joined Asia Standard Hotel Group in September 2007.
+He joined Asia Standard Hotel group in 2007.